-most antibiotics;

-- common painkillers such as paracetamol and ibuprofen (but not aspirin); - hayfever medicines such as Clarityn and Zirtek; - cough medicines (provided they don't make you drowsy); - · asthma inhalers; - normal doses of vitamins.
+- most antibiotics; - common painkillers such as paracetamol and ibuprofen (use with caution when breastfeeding speak to pharmacist before purchase).
+The lowest dose should be used for the shortest duration.
+Aspirin should not be used; - hayfever medicines such as Clarityn and Zirtek; - cough medicines (provided they don't make you drowsy); - · asthma inhalers; - normal doses of vitamins.